Richard Ivey Building 2362

-Dr. Cara Maurer is an assistant professor of General Management and Organizational Behavior.
-She earned her HBA, MBA, and PhD (Strategy) degrees from Western University.
+Dr. Cara Maurer is an assistant professor of General Management at Ivey.
+She earned her PhD in strategy from Western University.

 - Executive Education